raccomandino/MathWorks-Computer-Vision-Engineer-Professional-Certificate/README.md

+This folder refer to the courseworks for Mathworks Computer Vision Engineer Professional Certificate You can find it here: https://coursera.org/professional-certificates/mathworks-computer-vision-engineer

 Here are the instructions to download a file from a GitHub repository and open it with a web browser:

 	1. Navigate to the Repository: